by Lady H

 Henry had quite forgotten all about Roberts sitting to her other side until he nudges her gently with his elbow.

 “Morgan?”
 He enquires, and she looks up at him with startled blue eyes, blinking as she is pulled out of her own little world.

 “Hmm?”
 The end of her pen goes instinctively to her mouth.
 She realises she’s been working with James for a solid half an hour without once thinking about how angry she still is with him, or paying attention to anything that was happening outside of their little twosome.
 She chews at the pen thoughtfully.

 “Morgan I don’t suppose you’ve done question six part c, have you?
 Me and Irrita/” He stops abruptly and clears his throat before carrying on “Isabelle, have done a and b but can’t work out c.”

 Looking into Mark’s chocolate brown eyes makes a stark change to James’ muddy green ones.
 It is the first time she’s really stopped to think about their differences.
-It sounds stupid, especially as comparing their similarities is what has gotten her into this mess in the first place, but she’d honestly concluded that they were the same person back when she was eleven, and decided that was that.
-She never really thought the decision was worth revisiting again, especially as Roberts didn’t seem to want to reconcile, or rather, begin, a friendship.
-So they were the same.
-It became an undisputed fact in her mind.
-Until ‘The Incident’ as Emma had taken to calling it, and James suddenly turning up again, that is.
+It sounded stupid, especially as comparing their similarities is what had got her into this mess in the first place, but when she was eleven she'd concluded they were the same person and that was that, never again to be revisited or reviewed.
+Although they did in some ways resemble each other, they had distinct differences.
+Not just physically, but in there person, their mannerisms, their thought processes.

 James, who must have been listening to the conversation, slides the piece of paper with their working out on across the table in front of Henry and over to Mark, where it is promptly snatched up by Isabelle.
 Realising he isn’t going to get a look in, Mark sighs.